mstksg/inCode/copy/entries/io-purity.md

 translates any standalone IO object into assembly code (or even a less optimal C code).

-Technically, you *could* think of every IO objects as an encapsulate little packet of assembly or C code that you can compose and nest and merge, etc. with others, without worrying about the lower level code itself.
-This would admittedly be a slightly restrained way of thinking about things, because internally, the data structure is just an abstract data structure, and not concrete C code.
-But at any time, you can "compile"/make concrete an IO object into C code.
+Technically, you *could* "think" of every IO objects as a self-contained and encapsulated little packet of assembly or C code that you can compose and nest and merge, etc. with other such packets, without worrying about the lower level code itself.
+But don't do this, or you risk confusing a possible representation of an object for the actual abstract object itself.
+But yes, at any time, you can "compile"/make concrete an IO object into standalone C code with GHC.

 Really, though, there are many ways to "translate" this data structure into instructions for anyone to follow.
 [Haste][], for example, takes `IO` data